Gas Light: Synopsis

 The play is set in fog-bound London in 1880, at the upper middle class home of Jack Manningham and his wife Bella.
 It is late afternoon, a time that Hamilton notes as the time "before the feeble dawn of gaslight and tea."

 Bella is clearly on edge, and the stern reproaches of her overbearing husband (who flirts with the servants in front of his wife) make matters worse.
 What most perturbs Bella is Jack's unexplained disappearances from the house: he will not tell her where he is going, and this increases her anxiety.
-It becomes clear that Jack is intent on convincing Bella that she is going insane, even to the point of assuring her she is imagining that the gas light in the house is dimming.
+It becomes clear that Jack is intent on convincing Bella that she is going insane, even to the point of assuring her she is imagining things.

 The appearance of a police detective called Rough leads Bella to realise that Jack is responsible for her torment.
 Rough explains that the apartment above was once occupied by one Alice Barlow, a wealthy woman who was murdered for her jewels.
 The murderer was never found.

 Jack goes to the flat each night to search for the jewels, and lighting the apartment's gas lights causes the lights to dim in the rest of the building.
 His footsteps in the supposedly empty apartment persuade Bella that she is "hearing things".
 Rough convinces Bella to assist him in exposing Jack as the murderer, which she does, but not before she takes revenge on Jack by pretending to help him escape.
 At the last minute she reminds him that, having gone insane, she is not accountable for her actions.
 The play closes with Jack being led away by the police.

 Productions

 London

 Gas Light premiered on 5 December 1938 at the Richmond Theatre in Richmond, London.
-It transferred to the Apollo Theatre on 1 January 1939, and to the Savoy Theatre on 22 May 1939.
+It transferred to the Apollo Theatre on 1 January 1939 and to the Savoy Theatre on 22 May 1939.
 The cast featured Dennis Arundell (Mr. Manningham), Milton Rosmer (Mr. Rough), Gwen Ffrangcon-Davies (Mrs. Manningham), Beatrice Rowe (Elizabeth) and Elizabeth Inglis (Nancy).
-The production closed 10 June 1939, after a total of 141 performances.
+The production closed 10 June 1939 after a total of 141 performances.